joex3999/SemanticStyleGAN/README.md

 2. Exploring the S Space using GANSpace vectors.
 3. Exploring S space using Sefa extracted vectors.

-The first method is present in the second section of notebooks/controllability.ipynb, while S-space related explorations are present in controllability_s_space.ipynb
+The first method of exploring w space is present in the second section of notebooks/controllability_w_space.ipynb, while S-space related explorations are present in controllability_s_space.ipynb

 # Credits